akornsys-rdi/pcbid-specifications/README.md

 > **Why this numbering system and not any other?**
 >
 > In the world of PCB manufacturing there are numerous numbering systems with the intention of having traceability, but none of them are standard and their scope is usually for internal use by each company or organization.
 Therefore, PCBID has been designed to create standard specifications that can be adopted by anyone who might be interested.
-In addition, this allows the creation of a database of all those using the same system (PCBDB).
+In addition, this allows the creation of a database of all those using the same system (PCBIDB).
 Of course you are free to use the system that suits you best.

 > **I am designing a project ecosystem consisting of several PCBs, should I change the project field or the module field for each of them?**
 >